StrangeBeeCorp/docs/docs/includes/manual-download-installation-thehive.md

             ```

             !!! tip "Missing dependencies"
-                You might encounter warnings about missing dependencies during installation.
+                While using `rpm`, you might encounter warnings about missing dependencies during installation.
 To resolve this, run the commands described in the [Dependencies section of the installation guide](/thehive/installation/step-by-step-installation-guide/).

     4. When switching from the previous repository-based installation, deactivate the old repository to avoid stale configurations.